gogins/csound-extended/Opcodes/clang_orc/README.md

 # Clang Opcodes

-The Clang opcodes provide two facilities.
+The Clang opcodes embed a just-in-time C/C++ compiler into Csound.
+This enables a Csound orchestra to contain C/C++ source code, compile and link it, and call it during the Csound performance.

 The `clang_compile` opcode compiles C or C++ source code, embedded in a Csound orchestra, at performance time.
 The result is a compiled module of low level virtual machine (LLVM) intermediate representation (IR) code.
 When any symbol in that module is accessed, the LLVM on-request compiler (ORC) translates the IR code to machine language, resolves symbols and relocations, and in short loads and links the code just like any other compiled C or C++ object.

 The `clang_invoke` opcode enables a compiled module to be invoked from Csound code during the Csound performance.
 Commonly, this is used to implement new